2andAHalfDevs/2andAHalfDevs.github.io/README.md

 # Thank you Frank Poth
   The example code belongs to [Frank Poth](https://github.com/frankarendpoth/frankarendpoth.github.io).
-I'm learning as I go but for right now a lot of my code (i.e. collision boxes) are heavily based off his tutorials/source code.
+I'm learning as I go but for right now a lot of my code (i.e. collision boxes) are heavily based off his tutorials/source code (for now).
 His PoP youtube videos and in-code comments are amazing, definitely give him a look.

+## Quick annoncement
+  I'm rewriting the code from scratch so I can have a better understanding of everything, this way I'm learning more and not pirating all of Frank's code.
+Updates have been slow because of this and a couple other projects I've started (one that'll be tied into this game a little later on in the development process)

 ## Studio's Site
   The main site for the studio (designed and programmed by [@Joseph-Ladino](https://github.com/Joseph-Ladino)).
 Includes a project switch and a lifetime's worth of sleep deprivation.